Building inspections can be scheduled on Cloudpermit or by contacting our Building Administrative Assistant at 705-434-5055 ext. 232.

 Apply for Your Permit Online!

 The Township of Adjala-Tosorontio is pleased to offer residents, builders and the business community Cloudpermit – an online system to apply for and track building permits, request inspections and receive email updates on the building permit process.
-Online payment options will also be available in the near future!

 Get up to date information regarding the status of your application anywhere, at any time.
 If you are familiar with the Cloudpermit application process, click on the “Apply for a Building Permit” button.
 For more information, see the how-to section below.